 13. Ensure fast-loading speed

-It doesn’t matter how well thought out a website is or how useful each individual element is if it takes forever to load.
+It doesn’t matter how well thought out a website is or how useful each element is if it takes forever to load.
 Most people will not wait for a slow-loading website since they have limited time and other options.

 14. Give careful consideration to the CTA buttons